-Uranium Recovery Applicant Application Accepted for Review Review Status and Projected Budget License Renewal (NM) November 13, 2014, while HRI continues its work with the Navajo Nation Council.
+Uranium Recovery Applicant Application Accepted for Review Review Status and Projected Budget Hydro Resources, Inc. (HRI) License Renewal (NM) 06/24/13 The sites, located very close to Navajo Nation lands, were licensed in 1998.
+Construction has not yet commenced.
+The license renewal review was placed in abeyance on November 13, 2014, while HRI continues its work with the Navajo Nation Council.
 In March 2016, the NRC approved the transfer of control of the license from the HRI parent company, Uranium Resources, Inc., to Laramide Resources.
 The parties finalized the transaction in January 2017.
 The schedule for remaining milestones associated with the licensing review is to be determined.
 The projected total budget to conduct the review is 2.6 FTE.